-The faculty in the Department of Supply Chain Management offer courses in four separate areas: legal and ethical studies, management communication, real estate, and supply chain management.
+The faculty in the Department of Supply Chain Management offer courses in two separate areas: legal and ethical studies and supply chain management.

 Legal and Ethical Studies

 The legal and ethical studies faculty offer the undergraduate and the Master of Business Administration core requirements in legal and ethical studies.
 In addition, the faculty offer specialized courses in law and ethics relating to health care, insurance, real estate, and professional sports.